jeronimoek/color-picker-universal/README.md

 #### \<regex\>

-Is an escaped regex expression which matches the values of the color, and an optional alpha value (3 to 5 values, depending on the format).
+Is an escaped regex expression that matches the values of the color, and an optional alpha value (3 to 5 values, depending on the format).
 The values MUST be in the same format as in the standard presentation (can't pass a percentage value into a property that would typically only accept decimals, otherwise there could be unexpected outcomes).

-- Recommendation: test the standard presentations to check the allowed color properties presentations
+- Recommendation: test the standard presentations to check the allowed color properties of presentations

 Here is a table with the standard presentations of each color format property (this follows closely the [W3C standards](https://www.w3.org/TR/css-color-4/))